rexray/rexray/.docs/user-guide/xtremio.md

 using `xtremio` as the driver name.

 ## Examples
-Below is a full `rexray.yml` file that works with ScaleIO.
+Below is a full `rexray.yml` file that works with XtremIO.

 ```yaml
 rexray: